Kristina01111000/Drws_site/README.md

 - double check that emails are going out
-- Make promo page widgets have larger text by two, make dr w widget bigger than those
-- Home page remove documentary and scorecard widget, add another with link to brief videos, make scorecard widget that says download your scorecard

-Figure out why rounded class didn’t work on promo page pictures
+Figure out why rounded class didn’t work on promo page pictures -> only on promo page

 - Add a contact page